pi-top/pi-topOS-Software/scripts/package-cloud-cli/README.rst

 - Cleanup old versions of packages

-The `--cleanup` flag tells the CLI to cleanup old versions of a package.
+The :code:`--cleanup` flag tells the CLI to cleanup old versions of a package.
 By default, it will keep 10 versions of a package in the repository.
-The `--versions-to-keep` flag overrides this value.
+The :code:`--versions-to-keep` flag overrides this value.

 .. code-block:: bash